spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/4-continuous-delivery/1-cd-basics.md

 log-sink                                 : SPRING!!!
 ```

-The command `stream history http-events-transformer` will include the new event in the history of this stream.
+The command `stream history http-ingest` will include the new event in the history of this stream.

 ### Stream Rollback

-If you want to roll back the event stream to a specific version, you can use the command `stream rollback http-events-transformer --releaseVersion <release-version>`.
+If you want to roll back the event stream to a specific version, you can use the command `stream rollback http-ingest --releaseVersion <release-version>`.

 After rolling back to the initial version of the event stream (where the `transform` application just did uppercase conversion):

 ```
-stream rollback http-events-transformer --releaseVersion 1
+stream rollback http-ingest --releaseVersion 1
 ```

 ```